mojodna/osm-pds-pipelines/README.md

 ## Lambda Function

-`functions/mirror` contains a Lambda function intended for deployment using [Apex](http://apex.run/).
-It is intended to be triggered by a CloudWatch Event periodically in order to compare the contents of the OSM PDS S3 bucket with what `rsync` reports is available on `planet.openstreetmap.org`.
+`functions/mirror` contains a Lambda function intended for deployment using AWS SAM.
+It is triggered by Amazon EventBridge Scheduler periodically in order to compare the contents of the OSM PDS S3 bucket with what `rsync` reports is available on `planet.openstreetmap.org`.
 MD5 hashes are mirrored immediately (and used as indicators as to whether Batch jobs have been submitted); larger files are queued for mirroring using AWS Batch.

 ## Processing